Mass And Atoms Quick Check

 Introduction: What is Mass?

 Mass, in simple terms, is a measure of the amount of matter in an object.
 It's a fundamental property that resists changes in motion – the more massive an object, the harder it is to accelerate or decelerate.
-We often confuse mass with weight, but they are distinct concepts.
+Still, we often confuse mass with weight, but they are distinct concepts.
 Weight is the force of gravity acting on an object's mass.
 An object has the same mass on Earth and on the moon, but its weight will be different due to the varying gravitational forces.
 This distinction is crucial for understanding how mass relates to atoms, which exist regardless of gravitational pull.

 Atoms: The Fundamental Units of Matter